nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2: The food item(s) in the food list will be displayed.

-The following sequence diagram shows how the delete operation works:

 ### Delete food item feature

 The following activity diagram summarizes what happens when a user executes a `food_delete` command: